Initiate an Academic Recruitment

 The Final Date is the last day of the recruitment period and as a result, it is the last day that applications will be accepted and the last day that existing applications can be modified by the applicants.
 On the day subsequent to the Final Date, the recruitment will no longer be visible to the public on Recruit's Open Positions web page.
 Unless the hiring unit lists an earlier date on the form, the standard Final Date is June 30 of the recruitment's second year.

-TIP: When determining a recruitment's Final Date keep in mind that if you do not identify a candidate before the Final Date has passed, you will need to initiate a new recruitment.
+TIP: When determining a recruitment's Final Date keep in mind that if you do not identify a candidate before the Final Date has passed, you will need to open a new recruitment.
 If the position is filled before the Final Date has passed, the recruitment will be closed and it will no longer be visible to the public.
 In other words, err on the side of caution and list a Final Date that provides you ample time to identify a qualified candidate for the position.

 Subsequent Review Dates (optional)